How to Increase Your Willpower

 Proven tips for avoiding temptation

-9. Willpower increases when you're not too strict.
+6. Willpower increases when you're busy, but not stressed.

 More On MSN